Universal entanglement signatures of interface conformal field theories

 where $H_{\rm RF}(n) = H_{\rm CF}(n) + (f_n f_{n+1} + h.c.) - 2 f_n^\dagger f_n$ and $H_{\rm CF}(n) = - f_n^\dagger f_{n+1} + h.c.$.
 Here, the left half chain with pairing terms realizes a real (Majorana) fermion CFT with $c^{\rm (I)}_2 = \frac{1}{2}$, but the right half chain realizes a complex (Dirac) fermion CFT with $c^{\rm (II)}_2 = 1$.
 Again, an interface of gluing two distinct CFTs is created between site $-1$ and site $0$.
 Upto a Jordan-Winger transformation, this model is dual to a spin model of gluing an Ising chain and an XX chain.

-For accessing entanglement properties of these lattice models\footnote{Here we note that, although the second fermionic model is non-interacting and Gaussian, which allows an exact solution of the EE and MI from the correlation matrix techniques~\cite{Peschel_2003calculation, Peschel_2009reduced}.
-However, a similar approach cannot be directly applied for calculating the RE.}, we perform a numerical simulation based on matrix product states (MPS) techniques~\cite{Schollwock2011_age_mps}.
-First, the ground state of the model is solved by the density matrix renormalization group algorithm~\cite{white1992dmrg} with a bond dimension $\chi$.
+For accessing entanglement properties of these lattice models, we perform a numerical simulation based on matrix product states (MPS) techniques~\cite{Schollwock2011_age_mps}.\footnote{Here we note that, the second fermionic model is non-interacting and Gaussian, which allows an exact solution of the EE and MI from the correlation matrix techniques~\cite{Peschel_2003calculation, Peschel_2009reduced}. } First, the ground state of the model is solved by the density matrix renormalization group algorithm~\cite{white1992dmrg} with a bond dimension $\chi$.
 At this step, one can easily obtain the bipartite EE.
-Second, for calculating mutual information (MI) and RE, we need to evaluate reduced density matrices for a continuous region (the subsystem $A$, $B$ and their complement $A \cup B$), for which the computational complexity grows exponentially.
+Second, for calculating mutual information (MI) and RE, we need to evaluate reduced density matrices for a continuous region (the subsystems $A$, $B$ and their complement $A \cup B$), for which the computational complexity grows exponentially.
 An efficient simulation requires further compressing the dimension of local Hilbert space of the cutting subsystem (the dimension of reduced density matrix $\rho_A$) to $\widetilde{d}_A$ by applying a standard MPS coarse-graining procedure to the physical leg of the subsystem's local wavefunction (see Supple.
 Mat.~\cite{SM}).
 Through this approach, we are able to calculate the multipartite entanglement measures -- MI and RE with high accuracy and affordable computational complexity: $\chi = 100$ and $\widetilde{d}_A = 100$ for the Hamiltonian in \eqref{eq:interface_Ising} and~\eqref{eq:interface_Fermion} with total system size $2L$ up to $300$ under a periodic boundary condition.

 \textit{Entanglement entropy.---} Let us begin with inspecting the dependence of EE on the subsystem size.
 In Fig.~\ref{fig:EE_sub_size_main}, we present the result on the fermionic Hamiltonian of \eqref{eq:interface_Fermion}, as its non-interacting nature allows an exact solution of the EE (see inhomogeneous OF model in Supple.
 Mat.~\cite{SM}).
 Remarkably, we find a good agreement between these lattice results and a holographic calculation on the thin-brane model (see Supple.
 Mat.~\cite{SM}) for various entanglement-cut configurations.
 The subsystem-size dependence of EE shows a clear change in bulk degrees of freedom across the interface, corresponding to the two distinct bulk central charges on each side of the interface.
 Moreover, when both ends of the subsystem lie on the interface (subsystem $A = \{-L,-L+1,\cdots,-1\}$), we find that the corresponding EE exhibits a logarithmic scaling $S_{A, {\rm inter}} \propto \ln L$, as shown in Fig.~\ref{fig:EE_sub_size_main}(d).
 This provides strong evidence that a massive RG flow is not triggered in our lattice model, while the prefactor of logarithmic EE of cutting along the interface is generally not of universal meaning in the case of ${\rm CFT^{(I)} \neq CFT^{(II)}}$~\cite{uhlemann2023splitting}.